 You will find the 628's "bypass" preset at program "0".
 The MASTER display will show the letters "byP" when you dial it in.
-You may also load the bypass program from the RC-1 Remote Control.
-The bypass button is in the lower right corner (Program 0).
+You may also load the bypass program from a MIDI Remote Control by loading program 0.